lintermanlab/B_flu_scRNAseq/README.md

 - Differential expression and differential abundance analyses
 - Diffusion Map generation

-The `data` sub-directory contains the output from these Rmd files.
+The `data` sub-directory contains the output from these Rmd file.
+Some of these files are too large to host on github.
+The final 'SingleCellExperiment' object is available.

 ### Turner dataset reanalysis directory

+The Turner et al. dataset is described in _Nature_ 2020 https://www.nature.com/articles/s41586-020-2711-0, and available from GEO accession GSE148633 http://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE148633.

 This contains Rmarkdown files for: